HollowMan6/My-Tencent-Rhino-Bird-Open-Source-Training-Program/2022-Kona-JDK/Task3/README.md

 Test the key pairs by digital signature signing and verifying using Bouncy Castle.

+JMH Performance test for public key generation point multiplication using BinaryExpansion and Addminus method.

 JMH Performance test for compressed and uncompressed public key generation using homemade method.

 Also test the performance of Bouncy Castle and homemade for generating the sm2p256v1 key.